 The laws for driving under the influence in Florida are expansive in nature, and a DUI-related charge can arise in several situations and can be extremely serious in terms of potential consequences.
-The Orlando Florida DUI defense attorneys at Scott and Medling, P.A. can provide a consultation that will allow you to begin building your DUI defense.
+The Orlando Florida DUI defense attorneys at Scott & Medling, PA can provide a consultation that will allow you to begin building your DUI defense.

-Below are a few examples of the different rules and regulations that could apply to your situation, but one constant is that if you have been arrested and charged with a DUI-related offense, you need to contact the Scott and Medling, P.A. immediately for a consultation.
+Below are a few examples of the different rules and regulations that could apply to your situation, but one constant is that if you have been arrested and charged with a DUI-related offense, you need to contact Scott & Medling, PA immediately for a consultation.

 In technical terms, anyone can be arrested for DUI in Florida if he or she has more than .08 or more grams of alcohol per 210 liters of breath or .08 grams or more of alcohol per 100 milliliters of blood in his or her system.